SkylineCommunications/dataminer-docs/connector-help/connector_help/MX1_Scheduler.md

 - **Enabled**: "True" or "False".

 - **DmaId**: String containing the ID of the DMA where the task will be scheduled.
-This field can be omitted, in which case the default DMA ID will be used (i.e. the DMA ID of the driver).
+This field can be omitted, in which case the default DMA ID will be used (i.e. the DMA ID of the connector).

 - **Script:**